Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg-function-summaries.md

 * For a method declaration in Java `java.util.List.addAll(int, java.util.Object)`, the parameter 1 flows to the base (i.e., the list object)
 * For a method declaration in Java `java.util.List.addAll(java.util.Object)`, the parameter 0 flows to the base (i.e., the list object)
 * For a function declaration in C `memcpy` (and thus also CXX `std::memcpy`), the parameter 1 flows to parameter 0.

+Note: If multiple function summaries match a method/function declaration (after the normal matching considering the language, local name of the function/method, signature if applicable and type hierarchy of the base object), we use the following routine to identify ideally a single entry:
+1. We filter for existing signatures since it's more precisely specified than the generic "catch all" without a signature-element.
+2. We filter for the most precise class of the base.
+3. If there are still multiple options, we take the longest signature.
+4. If this also didn't help to get a precise result, we iterate through the parameters and for index `i`, we pick the entry with the most precise matching type.
+We start with index 0 and count upwards, so if param0 leads to a single result, we're done and other entries won't be considered even if all the remaining parameters are more precise or whatever.
+5. If nothing helped to get a unique entry, we pick the first remaining entry and hope it's the most precise one.